jaysterlozano/ASTRO/README.md

 Changed the transparency
-Raised the frequency of the enemies so there are more falling, and instead of getting stuck there was more of a risk/reward factor on trying to jump on the enemy to get a boost
+Raised the frequency of the enemies so there are more falling, and instead of getting stuck there was more of a risk/reward factor on trying to jump on the enemy to get a boost Added moving platforms to give another gamplay feature.
+The moving platforms are moving at a decent speed so, you have to keep moving if you land on one Also added coins so when you got a coin your score would increase by 10.

 *****Personal Note
 I really enjoyed this class.
 At first, I was nervous that I would not know a lot considering I was way out of my comfort zone.
 I started out not knowing anything, but I really learned a lot over the time in this semester.
 You made the class fun and enjoyable with all of the projects I did.
 I did struggle at some points during this semester especially on this project.
 I would get frustrated over a part of code or even one line, but with the help of you, my peers, and the internet, I was able to figure out most of my problems, but this always posed a challenge for me.
-I just wanted to give a quick thank you to Shub and Jacob that were always there to help me.
-Thank you Mr. Cozort for making this class fun, challenging, and enjoyable.
+I just wanted to give a quick shout you to Shub and Jacob that were always there to help me.
+And to Julian Van Bruannae and Jack Armanini for helping me with my code outside of class.Thank you Mr. Cozort for making this class fun, challenging, and enjoyable.